predict-idlab/pyRDF2Vec/README.rst

 .. code:: bibtex

    @inproceedings{pyrdf2vec,
-     author       = {Gilles Vandewiele and Bram Steenwinckel and Michael Weyns and Pieter Bonte and Femke Ongenae and Filip De Turck}, title        = {{pyRDF2Vec: A python library for RDF2Vec}}, organization = {IDLab},
+     author       = {Gilles Vandewiele and Bram Steenwinckel and Terencio Agozzino and Michael Weyns and Pieter Bonte and Femke Ongenae and Filip De Turck},
+     title        = {{pyRDF2Vec: A python library for RDF2Vec}},
+     organization = {IDLab},
      year         = {2020},